isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

     1. The source view shows the data in the DITA source view.
  ![](images/add-content-snippet-generator.png){width="800" align="left"}
+ *Add a content snippet generator.
+View the data in source or preview mode.*

 1. To save the results of the query, enter the name of the generator and then click **ADD**.
 A new content snippet generator is added to the list.

     >[!NOTE]